auraphp/Aura.Di/README.md

 Creating a service for each of the model objects in our application can become tiresome.
 We may need to create other models, and we don't want to have to create a separate service for each one.
 In addition, we may need to create model objects from within another object.
+Finally, we don't want to create model objects until we actually need them.
 This is where we can make use of factories.

 Below, we will define three new classes: a factory to create model objects for us, an abstract `PageController` class that uses the model factory, and a `BlogController` class that needs an instance of a blog model.
-They are defined as follows.
+We will populate the `ModelFactory` with a map of model names to factory objects that will create the mapped objects.

 ```php
 <?php